marten83/ColorWithHex-iOS/README.md

 ##   What is it?

-Swift Extension to convert hexadecimal values into UIColor Objects.
+Swift 3, Swift 4 Extension to convert hexadecimal values into UIColor Objects.

 Hex formats allowed:
 - Short Hex: **rgb**